Category: ASA Men’s Major Fast Pitch

 Eddie Figelski, Briggs Beautyware (Pitched a 1-0, 3-hit shutout in championship with 5 K) – Tony Pieper hit a double and then on a close play at first base by the next batter, he rounded third and kept going while the stunned first basemen held onto the ball in the 4th inning provided all the runs Figelski would need.
 Frank Tuppin and Carl Hart both pitched for the Clothiers and gave up 6 hits total.
 The B&B staff had 2 shutouts and gave up 3 runs total.
 Briggs pitching staff had 5 shutouts and only gave up 1 run in their 6 games (42 total innings).
 They outscored their opponents 22-1.
 Chet Tarnicki and Ed Figelski were both 3-0 in the tournament.

-Briggs Beautyware beat the Miami, FL Coca-Colas 3-0 in the semi finals behind the 2 hit pitching of Jack Brown.
-Allen Wallace and Tom Berryhill had 2 hits each, with Berryhill hitting both a triple and a HR to lead the Briggs Beautyware offense.
-Briggs Beautyware had an easier time in their semi final, beating Bendix Brakes 9-0.
+Briggs Beautyware beat Miami, FL Coca-Colas 3-0 in the semifinals behind the two-hit pitching of Jack Brown.
+Allen Wallace and Tom Berryhill had 2 hits each, with Berryhill hitting both a triple and a home run to lead the Briggs Beautyware offense.
+Briggs Beautyware had an easier time in their semifinal, beating Bendix Brakes 9-0.
 They jumped all over Bendix pitchers, Kay Strominski and Harry Kraft as Frank Kolke (2-3) and Mike Smith (2-3) both smashing homers.
 Chet Tarnecki hurled a 3-hit shutout for Briggs Beautyware as Charlie Tanneggia and Danny Lipinski had 2 hits apiece.

 Norb Cyclone Warken, Curlee Clothiers (3-1, pitched a perfect game, a no-hitter and a one-hitter, before finally losing 1-0 on a HR in the 11th inning to Miami.
 He finished with 66 Ks in the 32 Innings he pitched and gave up only 1 run).
 His record of 2 consecutive no-hitters on the same day would last a long time.